Chiangrai United F.C.: Stadium

 Chiangrai United's home ground is the United Stadium of Chiangrai, which has also been known as the Singha Chiangrai Stadium since October 2021 due to sponsorship commitments.
-The stadium is situated in Chiang Rai Province, Thailand.
-The Stadium is near Mae Fah Luang International Airport and has a capacity of 12,000 people.
+The stadium is situated in Chiang Rai Province, Thailand near Mae Fah Luang International Airport and has a capacity of 12,000 people.
+The club stadium nickname is also known as The Beetles Nest.